Hierarchical DLO Routing with Reinforcement Learning and In-Context Vision-language Models: Experiments

 \subsection{Real-world Robot Experiments}

 We conducted real robot long-horizon routing tasks using a Franka Emika Panda robot.
 A wrist-mounted, calibrated Intel RealSense D415 camera captures top-down images of the tabletop scene at a resolution of $1280 \times 720$.
 The MoveIt planner \cite{chitta2012moveit} was used to generate continuous trajectories based on the motion primitives predicted by our model or predefined motion skills.
 The overall system was built using the Robot Operating System (ROS) framework \cite{quigley2009ros}, and clips and DLO are segmented using SAM2 \cite{ravi2024sam2} with an NVIDIA 5090 GPU.
 The reference points for DLO segmentation are initially set around the fixture and iteratively added during segmentation.
-Importantly, our policies did not require additional data for fine-tuning or domain adaptation during real robot testing.
-We compare our approach to the best-performing baseline in the 4 tasks mentioned in Tab.~\ref{tab:simeval} and report the success rate and average number of clips inserted as shown in Tab.~\ref{tab:realexp}.
+Our RL policy uses state-based observations extracted from segmentation.
+During simulation training, we randomize rope configurations to capture a wide distribution of states, enabling the policy to generalize to real-world rope configurations.
+Consequently, our policy did not require additional data for fine-tuning or domain adaptation during real robot testing.
+We evaluate our method on 8 clip configurations and compare our approach to the Fixed Order baseline across the 4 tasks mentioned in Tab.~\ref{tab:simeval}.
+We report the success rate and the average number of clips inserted, as shown in Tab.~\ref{tab:realexp}.
 The routing process is shown in Fig. \ref{fig:realprocedure}.
 Although the success rate in real experiments is lower than in simulation, our method still achieves strong performance, reaching 62.5\% success despite challenges from calibration errors, perception noise, and sim-to-real transfer.
 In contrast, the Fixed Order baseline performs significantly worse, highlighting that real-world routing requires explicit failure reasoning and closed-loop decision making to handle unexpected variations and disturbances.
 The common failure cases in simulation and in the real world are summarized in Fig.~\ref{fig:failure}.
 Faulty planning has been observed in a real experiment where the robot executes the 'flatten' command even though the DLO is already inserted into the clip, leading to a grasping failure and a collision with the clip.
 Another suboptimal plan observed in real and simulation is that the planner ignores the emerging DLO segment in the zoomed-in image, incorrectly concludes that insertion is incomplete, and issues another insertion action.
 While this behavior does not necessarily result in a collision since our RL policy can select an appropriate grasping location, it still unnecessarily prolongs the routing process and leads to a suboptimal plan.